Topps Baseball Card Of The Day, August 2015

 He kept it going in Anaheim the next year—at least until the insulted outfielder flipped over being pinch-run for by manager Scioscia late in a game.
 His ensuing reaction got him suspended for the playoffs and traded to the Nats in the off-season.

-It was an August deal, and Guillen barely had time to unpack before becoming the focus of a federal investigatiion of PED shipments in September, having been previously mentioned in the Mitchell Report of 2007.
+It was an August deal, and Guillen barely had time to unpack before becoming the focus of a federal investigation of PED shipments in September, having been previously mentioned in the Mitchell Report of 2007.
 The veteran RF never returned to the Giants or MLB and was done in a flash at 34.

 Jose Guillen appeared in Topps every year 1998-2011, with 2003 being a Traded card and 2007 being an uncorrected error photo of teammate Yuniesky Betancourt.
+(Guillen also has 2005 and 2010 Update cards.)

 CATEGORIES: 2001 Topps, Tampa Bay Devil Rays